Approaches to NPMR

 Neptune Regatta Recognisance

-The Neptune Regatta architects are a group of sailing enthusiasts, ‘Yachties’, that have a tremendous amount of collective experience in sailing, sprint racing and passage racing.
-Recognising that the southern section of the Neptune takes place in ‘quiet waters’ off the beaten track, a recognisance of anchorage points and the areas deemed to be potentially ‘challenging’ took place in February 2010.
-The team consisted of an A-Fleet Racing Navigator, a Cruiser/Racer Skipper, a regatta organiser and a Motor Yacht Skipper.
-The unanimous conclusions of the team are that the course and waters that will be passed through are sailable.
-Details of the recognisance and navigational advice will be in the Neptune Regatta Sailing Instructions.
+The Neptune Regatta organisers are a group of sailing enthusiasts, ‘Yachties’, that have a tremendous amount of collective experience in sailing, sprint racing and passage racing.
+Recognising that the southern section of the Neptune takes place in ‘quiet waters’ off the beaten track, a recognisance of anchorage points and the areas deemed to be potentially ‘challenging’ took place in February 2010 and is updated every year.
+The team consists of an A-Fleet Racing Navigator, a Cruiser/Racer Skipper and a Motor Yacht Skipper.
+The unanimous conclusions of the team are that the course and waters that will be passed through are sailable by vessels that are competently skippered and crewed.
+Details of the recognisance and navigational advice will be alongside the Neptune Regatta Sailing Instructions.

 The Neptune Regatta is designed for an array of yachts to partake in.
-Whether pure Racing Yachts (A-Fleet), Cruiser/Racers, Modern Family Cruisers or beautiful Classics, each vessel will converge to the protected anchorage Pulau Buaya and has access to some of the most beautiful white coral sand beaches in the world.
-Once anchored, a relax on the beach at sundown, be ready to see an explosion of stars taking in both the northern and southern hemisphere constellations.
-There are too few places in the world where we can be reminded of the outstanding beauty and complexity of our
+Whether pure Racing Yachts, Cruiser/Racers, Modern Family Cruisers or beautiful Classics, each vessel will converge at the anchorage south of Neptune Island.
+A backup anchorage is available off Pulau Buaya if needed and each has access to some of the most beautiful white coral sand beaches in the world.
+It remains the skipper’s decision on where and how to anchor.
+Once anchored and relaxing on the beach at sundown, be ready to see an explosion of stars taking in both the northern and southern hemisphere constellations.
+There are too few places in the world where we can be reminded of the outstanding beauty and complexity of our environment.

 With this in mind, the Regatta also takes into account the importance of paying homage to Neptune and allows for a ‘time window’ of ceremony once each boat crosses the line.
-On completion of ceremonies or when the ‘time window’ closes… the race restarts with the Fleet competing for the
+On completion of ceremonies or when the ‘time window’ closes… the race restarts with the fleet heading back north to Neptune Island… and the bar!

-Following ‘ZERO-THE RACE’, a beach BBQ and evening’s relaxation will ensue, welcoming new members to Neptune’s Court and inevitable anecdotes of previous crossings.
+Following ‘THE RACE TO ZERO’, a beach BBQ and evening’s relaxation will ensue, welcoming new members to Neptune’s Court and inevitable anecdotes of previous crossings.

 Back to top